Frequently Asked Questions

 Will I get a written report?

 We provide a written report of the work we have carried out and the recommendations we make as a standard part of the service we offer.
-We provide our reports within 10 working days of the assessment appointment.

 What professional insurance cover do you have?